Daniyal-Tahsildar/AHB_UVC_DEVELOPMENT/README.md

    <img width="60%"  src="Images/AHB_Block_Diagram.png"/> </p>
   <p align="center">*AHB Block Diagram*</p>

--The AHB5 Interconnect is a crucial component in modern System-on-Chip (SoC) designs, facilitating seamless communication among different on-chip modules and intellectual property (IP) blocks.
+- The AHB5 Interconnect is a crucial component in modern System-on-Chip (SoC) designs, facilitating seamless communication among different on-chip modules and intellectual property (IP) blocks.

--It ensures high-speed and low-latency data transfer between various components, contributing to optimal performance and reduced data transfer latencies.
+- It ensures high-speed and low-latency data transfer between various components, contributing to optimal performance and reduced data transfer latencies.

--The interconnect employs a sophisticated arbitration mechanism to manage competing requests from multiple initiators, ensuring fair access to shared resources and preventing data bottlenecks.
+- The interconnect employs a sophisticated arbitration mechanism to manage competing requests from multiple initiators, ensuring fair access to shared resources and preventing data bottlenecks.

--It supports a wide range of transaction types, including read, write, burst, and non-sequential transfers, catering to the diverse communication needs of different IP blocks.
+- It supports a wide range of transaction types, including read, write, burst, and non-sequential transfers, catering to the diverse communication needs of different IP blocks.

--The AHB5 Interconnect is designed to accommodate multiple bus widths, burst transfers, and out-of-order responses, enhancing overall system efficiency.
+- The AHB5 Interconnect is designed to accommodate multiple bus widths, burst transfers, and out-of-order responses, enhancing overall system efficiency.

--Thorough verification methodologies are essential to ensure the correct operation of the AHB5 Interconnect, involving rigorous testing of data transfer capabilities, arbitration mechanisms, and protocol compliance.
+- Thorough verification methodologies are essential to ensure the correct operation of the AHB5 Interconnect, involving rigorous testing of data transfer capabilities, arbitration mechanisms, and protocol compliance.

 <p align="center">
 <img width="60%" src="Images/AHB_Interconnect_arch.png"/> </p>